Taxation of international executives

 No, income tax is due effective the day one of the assignment.

-The assignee has to comply with foreign entry requirements to enter the country and he/she can stay for three months as a foreign visitor.
+The assignee has to comply with foreign entry requirements to enter the country/territory and they can stay for 3 months as a foreign visitor.
 During this period foreign national is not allowed to carry out any employment work.
-He/She will be taxable in Tunisia beginning from the official start date of his/her assignmentin Tunisia.
+They will be taxable in Tunisia beginning from the official start date of their assignment in Tunisia.

 Are there any tax compliance requirements when leaving Tunisia?

-Any individual who intends to transfer his residency outside of Tunisia, should apply before his departure for a tax clearance from the Tax authorities, then, he should apply for a change of residency attestation.
+Any individual who intends to transfer their residency outside of Tunisia, should apply before their departure for a tax clearance from the Tax authorities, then, they should apply for a change of residency attestation.

 What if the assignee comes back for a trip after residency has terminated?

-There is no problem with coming back to Tunisia as a foreign visitor; the period of a trip should not exceed generally three months.
-However, if the assignee comes back to carry out an employment, he must in this case obtain a work permit.
+There is no problem with coming back to Tunisia as a foreign visitor; the period of a trip should not exceed generally 3 months.
+However, if the assignee comes back to carry out an employment, thery must in this case obtain a work permit.

 Do the immigration authorities in Tunisia provide information to the local taxation authorities regarding when a person enters or leaves Tunisia?